-Did you know that the Financial Aid and Scholarships Office awarded over $250 million to 80% of our students in 2018-2019?
+Did you know that the Financial Aid and Scholarships Office awards over $250 million to 80% of our students?

 - Call us at 559.278.2182 for answers to your questions!
 If we aren't able to help you on the spot, we can make a phone appointment at a time that is convenient for you to speak with a counselor!

 - You can also make an appointment with a counselor on your own.
 Click here to schedule an appointment with a financial aid counselor.